Jang Wooyoung: Solo work

 On May 24, 2012, JYP Entertainment announced that Jang would release his debut solo album in early July.
 On June 28, he performed the two of the album's tracks at the Mnet 20's Choice Awards: "2Nite" and title track "Sexy Lady".
 The EP, titled 23, Male, Single, was released on July 8 and included two songs composed and written by fellow 2PM members Jun.
 K and Lee Jun-ho.
 He held a mini-showcase on July 9 and appeared on TV music programs such as Mnet's M Countdown starting from July 12 as part of the mini-album's promotion.
 The EP peaked at number two on the Gaon Weekly Album Chart and stayed on the chart for six consecutive weeks.

 In September 2012, Jang, along with J.Y.
-Park, his bandmate Ok Taec-yeon and miss A's Suzy, promoted the clothing line Reebok's "Classic Campaign" with a collaboration song named "Classic".
+Park, his bandmate Ok Taec-yeon and miss A's Suzy, promoted the clothing line Reebok's "Classic Campaign" with a collaboration song titled "Classic".
 In December 2013, Jang collaborated with 125 artists including his bandmates Jun.
-K, Nichkhun, and Hwang Chan-sung for a single titled "You Are A Miracle" for the 2013 SBS Gayo Daejeon, the proceeds of which were donated to charity.
-In 2014, Jang released two duets: "Two Hands Intertwined" (깍지 낀 두 손) with Park Se-young as part of the MBC variety show We Got Married and "Fireflies' Glow" (반딧불을 따라서) with indie singer Lel.
+K, Nichkhun, and Hwang Chan-sung for a single titled "You Are a Miracle" for the 2013 SBS Gayo Daejeon, the proceeds of which were donated to charity.
+In 2014, Jang released two duets: "Holding Hands Together" (깍지 낀 두 손) with Park Se-young as part of the MBC variety show We Got Married and "Fireflies' Glow" (반딧불을 따라서) with indie singer Lel.

-Jang made his solo debut in Japan on March 4, 2015 with the single album "R.O.S.E", while concurrently holding a concert tour with the same name with nine shows in Tokyo, Osaka, and Nagoya from February 19 to March 11.
-"R.O.S.E" peaked at number two on the Oricon Daily Singles Chart and number five on the Oricon Weekly Singles Chart.
+Jang made his solo debut in Japan on March 4, 2015 with the single album R.O.S.E, while concurrently holding a concert tour with the same name with nine shows in Tokyo, Osaka, and Nagoya from February 19 to March 11.
+R.O.S.E peaked at number two on the Oricon Daily Singles Chart and number five on the Oricon Weekly Singles Chart.
 On April 20, he released a Korean version of the single album, which peaked at number four on the Gaon Albums Chart and stayed on the chart for six consecutive weeks.

 In 2017, Jang released two EPs in Japan: Party Shots on April 19 and Mada Boku Wa... (まだ僕は・・・; Still Here...) on October 11.
 Both mini-albums peaked at number two on the Oricon Weekly Albums Chart.
 In addition, both EPs were released in the midst of a solo Japanese concert tour: Party Shots from April 5–30, which ended on his birthday, and Mada Boku Wa... (まだ僕は・・・; Still Here...) from September 29 to December 6, which ended with two concerts at the Nippon Budokan.
 On October 11, Jang released the single "Still Here" (똑같지 뭐), a Korean version of the title track "Mada Boku Wa..." (まだ僕は・・・; Still Here...) from the EP of the same name.